jdrumgoole/worldpay-within-sdk/README.md

 # worldpay-within-sdk
 Worldpay Within SDK to allow payments within IoT.

-Written in GoLang.
+The core of this SDK is written in Go with a native Go interface.
+Along with the native Go interface is an RPC layer (Apache Thrift) to allow communication through other languages.
+It is intended that we will develop a number of complementary wrapper libraries for other languages which should include C#.NET, Java, Python at a minimum.

 <h3>Install</h3>
 <ol>